-Several of America’s most exclusive colleges offer a particular from of financial aid.
-This policy, in which the college admits student with out regard to financial need (need blind) and promises to meet 100 percent of the student’s demonstrated gap between how much money he has and how much the college costs (meets need) in theory offers a great way to run an admissions department.
+Several of America’s most exclusive colleges offer a particular form of financial aid.
+This policy, in which the college admits students with out regard to financial need (need blind) and promises to meet 100 percent of the students’ demonstrated need (meets need) in theory offers a great way to run an admissions department.
 Simply concentrate on the merit of each student, and then allow him to attend the college without worrying about how much it costs.

 The trouble is that this sort of philosophy, which often accompanies no loan policies for needy students, is really expensive.
 According to an article by Beckie Supiano in the Chronicle of Higher Education: